 Toured the Bustling Barkhor Street in Downtown Lhasa

-Apart from the holy walk around and inside Jokhang Temple, making a stop at the busy streets of Barkhor gives you a chance to learn of local Tibetan life and search for delicately-made Tibetan souvenirs.
+Apart from the holy walk around and inside Jokhang Temple, making a stop at the busy streets of Barkhor gives you a chance to learn about local Tibetan life and search for delicately-made Tibetan souvenirs.

 As your head starts to spin, delve into a local tea house and sit with tour members for a tasty and healing sweet tea, another great chance to soak up the local vibes.